Titán (wrestler)

-Titán (born October 15, 1990) is a Mexican luchador enmascarado (or professional wrestler), who works for Consejo Mundial de Lucha Libre (CMLL).
+Titán (born October 15, 1990) is a Mexican luchador enmascarado (or professional wrestler) signed to Consejo Mundial de Lucha Libre (CMLL), where he is the reigning CMLL World Welterweight Champion in his first reign.
+He also makes appearances for New Japan Pro-Wrestling (NJPW).
 He portrays a tecnico ("Good guy") wrestling character.
 Titan's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are concealed from the wrestling fans.

 Titán began his in-ring career in 2008, working primarily in CMLL's local Guadalajara arena under the ring name Palacio Negro.
 In 2011 he began working more often in Mexico City, where he was given a new mask and the ring name "Titán".
-Working for CMLL has also allowed Titán to compete in the United States for Ring of Honor and in Japan for New Japan Pro-Wrestling, where he is a member of the Los Ingobernables de Japon stable, as both companies are affiliated with CMLL.
+Working for CMLL has also allowed Titán to compete in the United States for Ring of Honor and in Japan for New Japan Pro-Wrestling, where he was a member of the Los Ingobernables de Japon stable, as both companies are affiliated with CMLL.